Cover Up (film): Plot

 At the annual town Christmas tree lighting the residents are grieved to learn that beloved longtime physician Dr. Gerrow, who presides over the festivity and delivered half the folks in the crowd, has died of a heart attack.
 Complications ensue when Donovan finds that Stu had owned a Luger he'd brought back from World War I, but given to Gerrow for his gun collection some months earlier.

 Seeking to hide her diary from her prying sister, Anita accidentally stumbles into her father's Luger, secreted in the Weatherby home.
 She immediately suspects him of the killing, and conceals her discovery.

 To smoke the murderer out Donovan plants a story in the local newspaper stating that he has summoned a forensic police chemist to uncover clues of the killer's identity still present at the Phillips home.
-The dried residue of a puddle of water found near the deceased's body is sure to include fibers from the assailant's jacket, or other telltales shed off it.
+The dried residue of a puddle of water found near the deceased's body is sure to include fibers from the assailant's jacket, or other telltales shed of it.

 The town grows atwitter at the prospect.
 Hilda burns Stu's heirloom beaver coat, caught in the act by Donovan.

 With the scientist's arrival imminent, Donovan heads to the Phillips home.
 Sheriff Best beats him there, correctly suspecting the story had been a fake.
 The two face off to a tense stalemate.
 Stu arrives next, with Anita hot on his heels.

 Donovan accuses Stu of the crime, but when reenacting it realizes the murderer could not have been right-handed.
 Immediately, it gels for him that Dr. Gerrow's pen holder had been on the opposite side of the desk when he'd once reached for it to leave a note, and Gerrow had stood out as a southpaw in a photograph of a four-man pistol team hanging amid his gun collection.
 Weatherby then confesses what had happened: he'd come upon Gerrow just after the doctor had snapped and shot the man responsible for so many decades of misery among the townsfolk.
 Taking the Luger away, he'd talked Gerrow out of turning himself in until after the Holidays.

 Swayed by Weatherby and Best, Donovan finally concludes that the town will be better off if Dr. Gerrow's memory is preserved.
 With an eye toward settling there - and wedding Anita - he agrees to keep his company paperwork trail buried, and see that the $20,000 murder indemnity is quietly paid to a charity as Margaret has requested.
 All are in accord on his Solomonic solution to the town's trial.